openstates/openstates-geo/README.md

 ## Ensuring The Right Shape Files

 We download our shapefiles from [census.gov](https://www2.census.gov/geo/tiger).

-We should make sure we're using the most recent year available and update the `YEAR` variable in `scripts/get-shapefiles.py` and `scripts/make-tiles.py`.
+The organization of files within TIGER's site means that we may have to change the layout of downloaded files from year to year (in `scripts/get-shapefiles.py`).
+As long as we consistently add proper files into `data/source_cache` for the rest of the scripts to process, changing the initial download location shouldn't matter.

 See Appendix A below on Geographic Data Sources for more context.

-You'll probably want to remove any cached files in `./data/source`, `./data/mapbox`, and `./data/geojson`.
+You'll probably want to remove any cached files in `./data/`.
 The download tool may try to re-use cached files from the wrong year if they still exist.
 (We don't manually remove these files because you may need to re-run the scripts, and skipping downloads is useful)

 ## Running